SCE +12.9% | PPA deadline: Jul 4, 2026. Lock your rate now ↓

 Why do I need a battery?

-Under California's NEM 3.0 rules, solar without a battery has an 11-14 year payback.
-With a battery, it's 8-10 years.
-The battery stores your daytime solar production so you use it during expensive evening peak hours instead of buying from SCE.
+Under California's NEM 3.0 rules, the compensation for solar exported to the grid during the day is much lower than it used to be.
+A battery stores your daytime solar production so you use it yourself during expensive evening peak hours instead of buying that power from SCE.
+This significantly increases your actual monthly savings vs. solar alone.

 Are the savings guaranteed?